akash-network/awesome-akash/bitcoin-knots-mempool-ui/README.md

 ### ⚡ Why Use `mempool/electrs`?

-`mempool/electrs` is Blockstream's Esplora fork used for address lookups.
+`mempool/electrs` is Blockstream's electrs fork used for address lookups.

 When using **bitcoind alone as the backend**, the Mempool UI does **not support address lookups** and will show errors like: